-The drawcard allows you to withdraw money from your bank's cash machines.
-You cannot make a payment with this card.
+The withdrawal card allows you to withdraw money from your bank's cash machines.
+You can't make a payment with this card.
 It is usually free.

-The credit card allows you to withdraw money in ATMs in all banks.
-It also allows you to make payments at retailers or at a distance (telephone and internet).
-The credit card can be debited immediately, i.e. the amount of the purchases is taken immediately from your account.
-It can also be deferred debit, that is, the total amount of purchases made in the month is taken from your account in a single, fixed-date manner.
+The credit card allows you to withdraw money from ATMs in all banks.
+It also allows you to make payments at the merchants or remotely (telephone and internet).
+The credit card can be debited immediately, i.e. the amount of the purchases is immediately charged to your account.
+It can also be a deferred debit, meaning that the total amount of purchases made in the month is charged to your account at one time and on a fixed date.

-A credit card is usually charged.
-The rates depend on the account agreement..
+The credit card is usually charged.
+The rates depend on the account agreement.

-management fees may be charged by your bank if you withdraw money from other banks.
+a management fee may be charged by your bank if you withdraw money from other banks.

-- Using a credit cardPrudential Control and Resolution Authority (ACPR)
+- Using a credit cardSupervisory and Resolution Authority (ACPR)

-- Credit card fraud - What precautions?
-How to react?Prudential Control and Resolution Authority (ACPR)
+- Credit card fraud: what precautions to take and how to react?Supervisory and Resolution Authority (ACPR)